Discretionary housing payment

 The following rules apply:

-Please contact the Prevention/Housing Solutions Team via email at IPS@luton.gov.uk, or visit the customer service centre at the Town Hall Luton providing the following details:
+Please contact the Prevention/Housing Solutions Team via email at [email protected], or call the customer service centre on 01582 510371 providing the following details:

 If you want to ask us anything about discretionary housing payments, please get in touch with us.

 As part of the process in applying, your details will be passed onto the following independent organisations who will make contact with you separately, to offer money advice and discuss any housing issues.